TempBEV: Improving Learned BEV Encoders with Combined Image and BEV Space Temporal Aggregation: Experiments

-For uniform comparison, we set BEVFormer \cite{li2022bevformer} as the baseline model and our implementation follows the published code from both BEVFormer \cite{li2022bevformer} and UniAD \cite{hu2023uniad} .
+For uniform comparison, we set BEVFormer \cite{li2022bevformer} as the baseline model and our implementation follows the published code from both BEVFormer \cite{li2022bevformer} and UniAD \cite{hu2023uniad}.
 The default BEVFormer implementation comprises 6 transformer encoder layers, each composed of self-attention, cross-attention, and feed-forward operations, with layer normalization applied after each steps.
 Temporal aggregation is facilitated by the self-attention mechanism, which combines information from the previous BEV grid and queries in a recurrent refinement.
+We adopt the training configuration of BEVFormer \cite{li2022bevformer} with 24 epochs and batch size 1.
+The model training is performed in parallel on 8/16 NVIDIA A100 GPUs.
+AdamW is used for optimization with a learning rate of $2 \times 10^{-4}$.
+The size of the BEV grid is $200 \times 200$ with perception range $[ \SI{-51.2}{\meter}, \SI{51.2}{\meter} ]$ in each BEV direction, resulting in a grid cell size of $\SI{0.512}{\meter}$.